codeHokage1/codeHokage1/README.md

       <a href="https://linkedin.com/in/sodiqfarhan" target="_blank" rel="noopener noreferrer">LinkedIn</a>.
     </li>
     <li>
-      🎙️ <b>Fun fact:</b> I’m a debater and public speake.
-I was Best Speaker at the Pan African Universities Debating Championship (PAUDC) 202.
+      🎙️ <b>Fun facts:</b> I’m a debater and public speaker.
+I was the Best Speaker at the Pan-African Universities Debating Championship (PAUDC) 2021.
 I also play basketball.
     </li>
   </ul>
 </details>